 Is JMG the same as Congenital Myasthenic Syndrome (CMS)?

 No. CMS is a similar, but different disease of the neuromuscular junction.
 It’s a genetic disease, not an autoimmune disease.

 How does someone get JMG?

 Although the cause of JMG is unknown in most cases, JMG is not contagious, and is not passed down from parent to child (it is not “hereditary”).
 What health care providers do know is that the receptors on the muscles have been damaged in a way that prevents them from working properly.

 Although there isn’t a known cure for JMG yet, there are effective treatments that allow teens to have long periods without symptoms and live a healthy life.
 JMG can also spontaneously go into remission (no symptoms are shown and no treatment is necessary) or improve.

 Treatment options depend on a person’s symptoms, and include:

-Acetylcholenesterase inhibitors: These are medicines that increase the amount of acetylcholine at the nerve-muscle contact point, so the signal to move muscles is sent many times.
+Acetylcholenesterase inhibitors: These medicines (ex.
+Pyridostigmine) increase the amount of acetylcholine at the nerve-muscle contact point, so the signal to move muscles is sent many times.
 The more signals sent, the better the chance that receptors will receive them.

 Immunomodulatory therapy: This therapy lowers the number of harmful acetylcholine antibodies.
 Treatments in this category include: